 Just the other side of the river in Putney there are two Wetherspoons outlets called ‘The Rocket’ and ‘The Railway’, the latter being right outside Putney station (which has 10 trains an hour from Waterloo).
 The ‘Rocket’ is at the bottom of a semi-circular tower on the riverfront, and nearby is the ‘Boathouse’.

 There is also a selection of alcohol available inside the stadium.
 The High Street is also the best bet for takeaways, which you might need to use, as the food inside the ground is expensive, though quite tasty and with generous portions.

 When I first came to ‘the Cottage’ in the 1980s there was terracing at both ends, with the one for visitors naturally being open to the elements, but in the years since the club have had to comply with the Taylor report by replacing them with new stands.
 The latest development is that the Riverside stand has been demolished (though it was only built in 1972, which in my mind is quite recent!) and a new stand is being built to take it’s place.

-Some of the seats are ‘restricted view’ (which is disappointing for a new stand) and are £2 cheaper.
-There are still a handful of seats left in the home stands, despite the reduced capacity and Fulham’s own promotion challenge, but to get one you would need to have a ‘purchase history’ from previous Fulham home games.
+A magnificent effort for a midweek game, even though many of those present will be Leeds fans based in London.
+Some of the seats are ‘restricted view’, which is disappointing for a new stand.
+There are still a handful of seats left in the home stands, despite the reduced capacity, but to get one you would need to have a ‘purchase history’ from previous Fulham home games.